e3d/v2-docs/docs/index.md

   details: Each saved calculation will have a unitque URL allowing it to be shared.
 - title: Explicit Expressions
   details: User can create intuitive explicit experssions like "Area = PI() * r^2", "S = v * t", thus focus on the essence of math, physics, etc.
-- title: About 400 Units in 50+ Categories
+- title: 400+ Units in 50+ Categories
   details: Most common used units and quantity categories available at your finger tip.
 Custom units can be used with no unit conversion automation.

 footer: MIT Licensed | Copyright © 2022-Powered by AutoCalcs@v2.donwen.com